-A stunning 76 acre park, on the west side of Lee Street, between Touhy Avenue on the south and Howard Avenue on the north.
+Lake Park is a stunning 76 acre space, on the west side of Lee Street, between Touhy Avenue on the south and Howard Avenue on the north.
 Map and directions

 The featured attraction this park provides a place for area residents to go fishing, sailing, and boating close to home.
 Here, you can relax and enjoy a natural setting, watch local wildlife, and walk the path along the shoreline.